 Any student who is interested in Public Relations & Advertising has to look into Duquesne University.
 Positioned in Pittsburgh, Pennsylvania, this institution is a logical option for students who enjoy the excitement of a large city.

 Temple University is among your top options if you're planning on studying Public Relations & Advertising.
-With more than 20,000 students, this institution is one of the biggest schools in the nation.
+The location in a big city is great for young people seeking ample chances for networking, experience, and exploration.

 It's hard to find a better school than York College of Pennsylvania if you wish to pursue Public Relations & Advertising as a major.
 This school is located in the suburban area of York, Pennsylvania, near to shops and other amusement.